rdsouza10/arduino-sainsmart/README.md

 **Warning: program the board before connecting the servos the first time to prevent erratic motion!**

-**Warning: once servos are plugged into the board, always connect the servo power before connecting the Arduino to prevent the board power from stalling!**
+**Warning: once servos are plugged into the board, always connect the servo power to the DFRobot I/O expansion shield before connecting the USB cable to the Arduino to prevent the board power from stalling!**

 ## control robot